- 21st International Conference on Condensed Matter Nuclear Science

 Ruby Carat of Cold Fusion Now! tells the crowd about the Cold Fusion Now! flash-drive and how they could participate in the 2018 Podcast Series, education and advocacy.

 This complimentary drive contains the Abstracts for the conference, the Current Science journal article set, the 2018 Cold Fusion Now! podcast series so far, papers relevant to the development of this science and a technology, the .pdf of Letters of Martin Fleischmann and Melvin Miles with Introduction by Jed Rothwell, HYDROTON movie animations by Jasen Chambers, ambient electronic music by Esa Ruoho, and so much more!

 There was a last short break and Chair David J Nagel of George Washington University and LENRIA began the Applications and Summary session by introducing Pamela Mosier-Boss with Hybrid Fusion-Fission Reactor Using Pd/D Co Deposition.

 Lawrence Forsley speaks on Space Application of a Hybrid Fusion-Fission Reactor by P.Mosier-Boss and L.Forsley

-Andres Meulenberg presents Nuclear-Waste Remediation with Femto-Atoms and Femto-Molecules by A. Meulenberg and J.-L.Paillet.
+Andrew Meulenberg presents Nuclear-Waste Remediation with Femto-Atoms and Femto-Molecules by A. Meulenberg and J.-L.Paillet

 David J. Nagel of George Washington University and LENRIA closes the session and the conference with Conference Summary and Looking Ahead